 All S1 pupils take part in the S1 Leadership course that teaches them basic leadership skills, styles how core values shape us as leaders.

 Many faculties also now have Ambassadors who assist in faculty and school events promotoing the work of the faculty.
 For example History and Language Ambassadors played a big role in the recent School Festival.

 For the past two years the S3 Junior Leadership team have organised and run a School Festival which has run on a Saturday.
-This years’ Festival celebrated the 10th Anniversary of us moving into the High School.
-Present and former pupils all took part in the days festivities.
-Music, food, faculty displays, and former pupils such as Olympic Athlete Sammi Kinghorn and Edinburgh Rugby star George Taylor came provide the talks and entertainment.
+Present and former pupils all take part in the day's festivities.
+Music, food, faculty displays, and former pupils, such as Olympic Athlete Sammi Kinghorn and Edinburgh Rugby star George Taylor, provide the talks and entertainment.